VMware (NYSE:VMW) Releases FY 2023 Earnings Guidance

-VMware (NYSE:VMW – Get Rating) last issued its quarterly earnings results on Thursday, February 24th.
-The virtualization software provider reported $1.40 earnings per share for the quarter, missing the Zacks’ consensus estimate of $1.44 by ($0.04).
-The business had revenue of $3.53 billion for the quarter, compared to analyst estimates of $3.52 billion.
-VMware had a return on equity of 21.85% and a net margin of 14.16%.
-The firm’s revenue for the quarter was up 7.2% on a year-over-year basis.
-During the same quarter in the prior year, the company earned $1.61 EPS.
-On average, equities analysts expect that VMware will post 4.84 EPS for the current year.

-In other VMware news, EVP Amy Fliegelman Olli sold 6,260 shares of the business’s stock in a transaction on Wednesday, January 12th.
-The stock was sold at an average price of $125.00, for a total transaction of $782,500.00.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-27.80% of the stock is currently owned by insiders.
+In other VMware news, EVP Amy Fliegelman Olli sold 6,260 shares of VMware stock in a transaction on Wednesday, January 12th.
+The shares were sold at an average price of $125.00, for a total value of $782,500.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Insiders own 27.80% of the company’s stock.

-A number of institutional investors and hedge funds have recently bought and sold shares of the business.
-Morgan Stanley boosted its position in VMware by 38.4% during the second quarter.
-Morgan Stanley now owns 482,318 shares of the virtualization software provider’s stock worth $77,157,000 after purchasing an additional 133,792 shares in the last quarter.
-Parametric Portfolio Associates LLC lifted its position in shares of VMware by 138.3% in the fourth quarter.
-Parametric Portfolio Associates LLC now owns 398,273 shares of the virtualization software provider’s stock valued at $46,152,000 after acquiring an additional 231,146 shares in the last quarter.
-California State Teachers Retirement System lifted its position in shares of VMware by 169.2% in the fourth quarter.
-California State Teachers Retirement System now owns 385,037 shares of the virtualization software provider’s stock valued at $44,618,000 after acquiring an additional 242,017 shares in the last quarter.
-Allianz Asset Management GmbH lifted its position in shares of VMware by 1,158.5% in the fourth quarter.
-Allianz Asset Management GmbH now owns 223,582 shares of the virtualization software provider’s stock valued at $25,909,000 after acquiring an additional 205,816 shares in the last quarter.
-Finally, Thrivent Financial for Lutherans lifted its position in shares of VMware by 2.3% in the fourth quarter.
-Thrivent Financial for Lutherans now owns 164,277 shares of the virtualization software provider’s stock valued at $19,347,000 after acquiring an additional 3,664 shares in the last quarter.
-Institutional investors own 67.43% of the company’s stock.
+A number of institutional investors have recently added to or reduced their stakes in VMW.
+California State Teachers Retirement System raised its holdings in shares of VMware by 169.2% in the 4th quarter.
+California State Teachers Retirement System now owns 385,037 shares of the virtualization software provider’s stock valued at $44,618,000 after purchasing an additional 242,017 shares in the last quarter.
+Parametric Portfolio Associates LLC raised its holdings in shares of VMware by 138.3% in the 4th quarter.
+Parametric Portfolio Associates LLC now owns 398,273 shares of the virtualization software provider’s stock valued at $46,152,000 after purchasing an additional 231,146 shares in the last quarter.
+Allianz Asset Management GmbH raised its holdings in shares of VMware by 1,158.5% in the 4th quarter.
+Allianz Asset Management GmbH now owns 223,582 shares of the virtualization software provider’s stock valued at $25,909,000 after purchasing an additional 205,816 shares in the last quarter.
+Morgan Stanley raised its holdings in shares of VMware by 38.4% in the 2nd quarter.
+Morgan Stanley now owns 482,318 shares of the virtualization software provider’s stock valued at $77,157,000 after purchasing an additional 133,792 shares in the last quarter.
+Finally, Sei Investments Co. raised its holdings in shares of VMware by 198.9% in the 4th quarter.
+Sei Investments Co. now owns 141,277 shares of the virtualization software provider’s stock valued at $16,290,000 after purchasing an additional 94,012 shares in the last quarter.
+67.43% of the stock is owned by institutional investors.

 VMware, Inc engages in the provision of cloud infrastructure and business mobility.
 Its products include Software-Defined Data Center, Hybrid Cloud Computing, and End-User Computing.
 It supports modernizing data centers, integrating public clouds, empowering digital workspaces and transforming security.